Zed-Bailey/Zovies-UI/README.md

 # Zovies-UI
 The UI for [the Zovies backend](https://github.com/Zed-Bailey/Zovies)

-Developed with svelte this web app will run on your local network and stream movies from the backend faster then a streaming service enjoy watching your movies with no buffering :)
+Developed with svelte this web app will run on your local network and stream movies from the backend with faster then a streaming service, enjoy watching your movies with no buffering :)

 ## Setup